dpck/depack/test/result/find-package.md

 test2

 /* error */
-The main file for the package test2 does not exist.
+The entry for the module test2 does not exist.
 /**/

 // throws when main in the dir does not exist test3

 /* error */
-The main file test/fixture/node_modules/test3/build/index.js for module test3 does not exist.
+The entry for the module test3 does not exist.
+/**/

+// throws when cannot parse package.json
+test5

+/* error */
+Could not parse test/fixture/node_modules/test5/package.json.
 /**/